-Therefore we consider music as lively, as inspiring, as meaningful and also as a language, it appears like a living being, although it is not a human, an animal or a plant.
-Music is maintaining itself, like all self-organized systems do, it has a history as all living things have, it develops according to its own rules, likes and its history, again like all being do.
+Therefore we consider music as lively, as inspiring, as meaningful and also as a language, to us it appears like a living being, although it is not a human, an animal or a plant.
+Music is maintaining itself, like all self-organized systems do, it has a history as all living things have, it develops according to its own rules, likes and its history again like all being do.

 At the same time music is not only within one human or stored on CDs and MP3s.
-The musical memories, abilities and likes, the musical instruments as physical systems with the rules of playing them, the music stored in all formats, the human ear and auditory system with its physiological constraints, music performances and dance, altogether form a self-organizing system which maintains itself, develops, and therefore is a living whole.
+The musical memories, abilities and likes, the musical instruments as physical systems with the rules of playing them, the music stored in all formats, the human ear and auditory system with its physiological constraints, music performances and dance, altogether form a self-organizing system which maintains itself, develops and therefore is a living whole.

 So is music a living being with consciousness?
 Would it be right to associate a higher being with it, a god of song which we can communicate with, which has ideas, a self-consciousness, has feelings and wishes?

 So if at least music as part of culture is self-organizing, may culture in general be just the same?
-We cannot tell yet because therefore we would need to go deep into the physical mechanisms of other art forms and other parts of culture.
+We cannot tell here because therefore we would need to go deep into the physical mechanisms of other art forms and other parts of culture.
 Still if this would be true than culture is another form of life, a life which follows the same rules like all life does, it is born, lives and dies, it has a history, tries to maintain itself, reacts on things around it and appears to us as a living thing, what it indeed does.

-The search of an origin of music, evolutionary, cultural, technical, social, is then really a search for the plural, the origins of music and the problem of the origin of the chicken and the egg.
+The search of an origin of music, evolutionary, cultural, technical, social, is then really a search for the the plural, the origins of music and the question of the origin of the chicken and the egg.
 But if we view music as what it really is, a self-organizing, therefore living system, we do no longer need to search for such an origin, music has gradually developed and will ever do so.

 So the question is not too much of what music is but of how music works.
-It is the system of this living being called music which is of interest and the interactions between all its parts.
+It is the system of this living being music which is of interest and the interactions between all its parts.
 There is no ‘must’ or ‘do not’ in music, there are only decisions and consequences developing the living being music on and on.
 Everyone does act as part of it and can examine its actions and how it works.
 We have brought music to quite some hight, let us see and let us act on its development in the future.